Web designer salary (and promotion information) for 2022

 Freelance web designer salary

-Factors that affect pay rates
+Factors that affect salaries for web designers

 Web designer salaries compared to other tech professions

 Web design is a decent job with decent pay, but it is not one of the higher paying roles in tech in the United States.
 Now, let's compare how the average web designer salary stacks up to the salaries of other tech jobs so you can make an informed decision.

 Web designer vs front end web developer salary